Chartes-TNAH/ENC_Appli-Python_StoneAdvisor/README.md

 Share your favourite spots by adding them to the map Edit your content

+Stone Advisor is a CRUD Application using Python framework Flask and a MySQL database.

 ## Run Stone Advisor

 - Install python3 and SQL